Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: Introduction

 Since the original paper \citep{oaxaca1973}, it has been well known that the OBD requires choosing one of the two groups (Hospital $K$ or $H$ in our example) as a reference, and that this choice affects the numerical result.
 This dependence on the reference choice is known as the ``index number problem.''
-Several responses to this asymmetry occur in the OBD literature.
-Some argue that a single reference group makes the most sense to use in context, as in \citet{dinardoFortinLemieux1996}'s study of unionization, the minimum wage, and economic inequality.
-Others effectively construct a new reference group by aggregating the original two groups in various ways \citep{neumark1988,oaxacaRansom1994,reimers1983,cotton1988,kassenboehmer2014distributional,sharafRashad2016,rahimiNazari2021,Allen2022,bachan2022genderchancellor}.
+The index number problem would be less concerning if both references always yield the same substantive conclusions; in our example, if both indicate that differences in the distribution of risk factors widen the mortality gap between the two hospitals.
+But if one reference choice finds that risk factors widens the gap while the other finds that they narrow it, the choice of reference \emph{would} matter for qualitative conclusions and subsequent decision making.